 There are many things that can cause a women not to orgasm and they can range from things such as rape or sexual abuse to vaginal dryness.
 This condition is probably one of the conditions to speak with your doctor about as each person will have a specific treatment regime.

 If you’re experiencing pain that you know isn’t common, then you may be experiencing dyspareunia.
 It is the term for painful intercourse.
-When there is persistent or recurrent pain in the genitals that can occur before, after, or during the deed you may also be experiencing dyspareunia.
+It occurs when there is persistent or recurrent pain in the genitals that can occur before, after, or during the deed.

 It can manifest itself a few ways.
 One of the most common symptoms is vaginal dryness.
 However, it can also occur because of different medications as well as just not being aroused enough.